graphpaperpress/Sell-Media/readme.txt

 = Configuration =

-Visit the official plugin [Documentation](http://graphpaperpress.com/docs/sell-media/) to learn how to setup and customize Sell Media
+[Download our Free PDF Guide](https://graphpaperpress-downloads.s3.amazonaws.com/free/Sell-Photos-Online.pdf) for detailed instructions and screenshots or visit the official plugin [Documentation](http://graphpaperpress.com/docs/sell-media/) to learn how to setup and customize Sell Media.

 == Frequently Asked Questions ==